ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-The collector and helper never directly communicate with each other, but the helper does transmit an aggregate share to the collector through the leader, as detailed in {{collect-aggregate}}.
+The collector and helper never directly communicate with each other, but the helper does transmit an aggregate share to the collector through the leader, as detailed in {{aggregate-share-resource}}.
 The aggregate share must be confidential from everyone but the helper and the collector.

 Confidentiality is achieved by having the helper encrypt its aggregate share to a public key held by the collector using {{!HPKE}}.